 Can I play another game while installing one on my Xbox One console?

 Yes.
-You can always play digital games when you’re installing a game from the Xbox Games Store or from disc.
-You can also play games from disc if you’re installing from the Store.
+You can always play digital games when you’re installing a game from the Microsoft Store or from disc.
+You can also play games from disc if you’re installing from the Microsoft Store.

-However, you can’t play games from disc if you’re installing from disc.
+However, you can’t play games from a disc if you’re installing from the disc.

 Can I install a game while I'm offline?